 Background: Cancer is the second leading cause of death in the United States and Texas.
-It is estimated that 104,141 Texans will be diagnosed with cancer and 37,984 Texans will die of cancer during 2010.
-The risk of developing many cancers can be reduced by personal behavior changes (e.g., smoking cessation, improved nutrition, and increased physical activity).
-Some cancers can be prevented if tissue changes are detected early and the tissues are removed at a precancerous stage (e.g., precancerous colon polyps or precancerous changes in cervical tissue).
+It is estimated that more than 104,000 Texans will be diagnosed with cancer and approximately 38,000 Texans will die of cancer during 2010.
+The risk of developing many cancers can be reduced by personal behavior changes; e.g., smoking cessation, improved nutrition, and increased physical activity.
+Some cancers can be prevented if tissue changes are detected early and the tissues are removed at a precancerous stage; e.g., precancerous colon polyps or precancerous changes in cervical tissue.
 Research has shown that several types of cancer can be "cured" if detected during early stages of development and treated promptly and appropriately.
 Other cancers can be controlled for many years with appropriate treatment and support services.

-Scope: The ultimate goals of this program are to reduce overall cancer incidence and mortality due to harm caused by tobacco use or lack of access to preventive services.
-CPRIT is seeking unique and innovative projects in the geographic areas of Texas with higher cancer incidence and/or mortality rates and with a lack of infrastructure or resources to carry out larger prevention programs or services.
+Scope: The ultimate goal of this program is to reduce overall cancer incidence and mortality due to harm caused by tobacco use or lack of access to preventive services.
+CPRIT is seeking unique and innovative projects in the geographic areas of Texas with higher cancer incidence and/or mortality rates and with a lack of infrastructure or resources to carry out prevention programs or services that are larger in scope.